 Only if necessary, you may contact Mme Evelyne Mathieu who manages registrations.

-Registration form available beginning of January 2020 (form in French.
+- Fill in the online form here (form in French.
 Google-translate can be a useful support).

 You would like to find an accommodation nearby?